 A home inspection is an inspection of a property carried out by a person with the knowledge to complete a building inspection.
 Some states require licensing of home inspectors while others do not.
 You can check your state's guidelines here.

-In Florida, home inspectors are required to receive 120 hours of training from an approved training provider, pass one of four exams, and complete 14 hours of continuing education every 2 years.
+In Florida, home inspectors are required to receive 120 hours of training from an approved training provider, pass one of four exams, and complete 14 hours of continuing education every two years.
 However, in neighboring Georgia, home inspectors are not required to be licensed, and in another neighboring state, Alabama, home inspectors are required to get licensed but have no continuing education requirements.

 Home inspectors generally belong to a regulating association such as InterNACHI (International Association of Certified Home Inspectors).
-Though home inspectors are required to be licensed in Florida, there is no requirement that a licensed home inspector inspect the home.
+Though home inspectors are required to be licensed in Florida, there is no requirement that a licensed home inspector must inspect the home.
 As a buyer, you can choose to have a general contractor perform the building inspection.

 That's a great question, and it's important to understand everything that a home buyer will get out of a home inspection when paying for one.
 Though there is no legal requirement in many places to have an inspection done prior to buying a home, doing so can save you a lot of money and headaches in the long run.
 Let's look at seven reasons you should get a building and pest inspection.

-The main reason to get a home inspection, of course, is to make sure the home and property a buyer plans to purchase is in good condition.
+The main reason to get a home inspection, of course, is to make sure the home and property a buyer plans to purchase are in good condition.
 A home inspection may reveal issues that were not readily visible to the seller or buyer and have not been disclosed on one of the various disclosure forms.
 It can also reveal anything which might pose a problem in the near future.

 A home inspector will note any additional inspections which may be needed.
 For instance, if the roof appears aged or has soft spots, the inspector might recommend a roof inspection by a licensed roofer.
-Or if the electric panel shows strange wiring or other issues, the inspector might recommend a licensed electrician give it a closer look to make sure there are not fire or electrocution hazards.
+Or, if the electric panel shows strange wiring or other issues, the inspector might recommend a licensed electrician give it a closer look to make sure there are no fire or electrocution hazards.